North Carolina EBT Deposit Schedule for 2025

 What to Do if Your EBT Balance Runs Out Early

-Submit the short ePASS application or a one-page paper form.
-To start the process, only your name, address, and signature are required when you apply for FNS.
+1. Submit the short ePASS application or a one-page paper form.
+Only your name, address, and signature are needed to start the process, as detailed on the NCDHHS website.

-Complete a same-day interview over the phone or in person.
-Bring proof of your income, rent, and utilities if you have them available.
+2. Complete a same-day interview by phone or in person.
+Bring proof of income, rent, and utilities if you have them available.

-Once your information is verified, your county’s DSS office will load the approved amount onto your existing EBT card or issue a new one.
+3. Once approved, your county will load the benefits onto your existing EBT card or issue a new one.

 Have DSS Recalculate Your Benefit if Anything Has Changed

-Log into your ePASS account or fill out a “Change Report” form at your local DSS office and upload your supporting documents.
+1. Log into your ePASS account or fill out a “Change Report” form at your local DSS office.
+You can upload your documents directly.

-Ask for a “same-month supplement” if the new information raises your deductions.
-DSS is required to act on this request within 10 days.
+2. Ask for a “same-month supplement” if the new information lowers your countable income or increases your deductions.
+DSS must process this request within 10 days.

-Keep copies of everything you submit and call 866-719-0141 to confirm the changes have been processed before your next benefit issuance.
+3. Keep copies of everything you submit and call 866-719-0141 to confirm the changes are reflected in your case.

 Stretch Food With Statewide No-Cost Sources Most People Overlook

-Use the interactive food-bank locator to find pop-up produce drops and mobile pantries in your area.
+• Use the interactive map at Feeding the Carolinas to find pop-up produce drops and mobile pantries.
 You can also dial 2-1-1 or visit nc211.org to confirm hours and ask which locations allow multiple visits per month.

-Sign up for gleaning texts from the Society of St. Andrew by contacting them at carolinas@endhunger.org or 919-309-5402.
+• Sign up for gleaning texts from the Society of St. Andrew by contacting them at carolinas@endhunger.org or 919-309-5402.
 Volunteers help harvest surplus crops from farms and can often take home a large amount of free, fresh produce.
-More information is available at End Hunger in the Carolinas.
+According to the Carolinas regional office, no ID or income verification is required.

 Track Your EBT Balance and Earn Cashback with Benny

-Benny helps you track your EBT balance in real time and get cash back on eligible purchases at stores like Target, Walmart, Kroger, Costco, and others.
+The free Benny app helps you follow your EBT balance in real time.
+You can also receive cash back on eligible purchases at stores like Target, Walmart, and Kroger.
+This can help you manage your funds between your North Carolina SNAP payment dates.

 SHARE

-In this guide, you'll find your EBT deposit date and learn what to do if your benefits don't show up on time.
+In this guide, you'll learn when to expect your benefits based on the SNAP payment schedule and what to do if they don't arrive on time.

 Monthly EBT Deposit Schedule in North Carolina

-Here is the monthly deposit schedule for SNAP benefits:
+Here is how the monthly SNAP deposit dates are structured:

 How to Check Your EBT Deposit Status in North Carolina

-Once your deposit date arrives, you can confirm the funds are available in a few different ways.
-For a complete list of methods, see our guide to check your EBT balance in North Carolina.
-Here are three of the most convenient options:
+You can confirm your deposit has arrived in a few different ways.
+After your expected date on the SNAP payment schedule, a quick balance check will show if your funds are available.
+For a complete list of options, see our guide to check your EBT balance in North Carolina.

-Download the Benny app and create an account.
-Add your EBT card to see your SNAP and cash balances instantly.
-The app also provides cash-back on purchases at many popular stores like Costco and Walmart.
+• Benny app: Download the Benny app and link your EBT card.
+You can view your real-time SNAP and cash balances instantly.
+The app also provides access to cash-back offers at many popular stores when you use your EBT card for eligible purchases.

-Call the 24-hour EBT Customer Service line at 1-888-622-7328.
-Follow the voice prompts to speak or key in your 16-digit card number and your 4-digit PIN.
-The system reads your current SNAP and cash balances.
+• Customer service line: Call the 24-hour, toll-free number at 1-888-622-7328.
+Follow the voice prompts to enter your EBT card number and PIN.
+An automated system will then state your current SNAP and cash account balances.

 Download Benny to save on groceries